BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

  * Improved chances of dart/spiker spawns, since UCP4.1 gave them some reasonable buffs.
    Still a bit less likely than gemstone pistols, though, if you have gemstones added to the E-Tech pools.
+ * Set BLNG loader to also drop Sledge's Shotgun, as UCP does, so that we're not overriding that behavior for UCP users.
+People not using UCP will just have to cope with the extra shotgun drop chance.
  * Removed disabled-by-default categories which I'd had in there for my own testing purposes.
 No real need to have them in there in the first place, and it just made checking/unchecking the mod fraught with potential unintended side effects.